Legal safety net for those the government fails to reach in time

 A report by NPC (New Philanthropy Capital) "Settled Status: What level of take-up an we expect?"

-Interview by Stefanie Bolzen of Die Welt, in which of Brandon Lewis, Immigration Minister admits that citizens who do not apply by the deadline are liable to removal from the UK.
+Interview by Stefanie Bolzen of Die Welt, in which Brandon Lewis, former Immigration Minister admits that citizens who do not apply by the deadline are liable to removal from the UK.
 The article is in German, see The London Economic for an English reference.

 UK in a Changing Europe blog - EU settlement scheme: are warnings of 'Windrush on steroids' overblown?